Timeseries

 slice_n_points_before(end_ts, n)[source]

-Return a new TimeSeries, ending at end_ts (inclusive) and having at most n points.
+Return a slice of the series ending at end_ts (inclusive) and having at most n points.

 Parameters